TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-2.markdown

 ## Step 2 - Connecting the application and the database

-To connect the Flask application with the database running in the container I need to initialise an `SQLAlchemy` object and add it to the application factory.
+To connect the Flask application with the database running in the container we need to initialise a `SQLAlchemy` object and add it to the application factory.

 ``` { .python filename="application/models.py" }
 from flask_sqlalchemy import SQLAlchemy